DD2480-group16-VT25/continuous-integration/README.md

 ```

 This will show you the public URL that you can use to send requests to the server.
 Under "forwarding" you will see a URL that looks like `https://<random_string>.ngrok-free.app`.
 You can use this URL to send requests to the server, for example by adding it to the webhook in your GitHub repository.

+## Javadoc
+To generate the javadoc run `mvn javadoc:javadoc`.
+The documentation is then found under `target/site/apidocs`.